A Foodcentric Life

 • 1 tablespoon fresh chopped tarragon

-• 1 tablespoon organic white vinegar
+• 1 tablespoon white wine vinegar champagne, white, or rice vinegar

 • 1 teaspoon onion powder